WebexCC-SA/LAB-2352/docs/Labguide/Lab8.md

 We have 2 broad classes of agents: **`Autonomous`** and **`Scripted`**

-Agents that we are using so far Q&A bot and Task bot that fall under scripted agents we are now introducing Autonomous agents that used GenAI
+Agents that we are using so far Q&A bot and Task bot that fall under scripted agents and now we are introducing Autonomous agents that uses GenAI

 When you create a new agent and select Start from Scratch, you will see the below enhanced view